vickky9ice/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task7 - script that creates a new global variable Task8 - script that prints the result of an addition Task9 - Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.
+Write a script that displays the result of BREATH to the power LOVE, witLOVE with BREATH and LOVE being environment variables